Mielek/apim-policy-toolkit/docs/IntegratePolicySolutionWithApiOps.md

 └── configuration.dev.yaml
 ```

-## Adding policy project to the repository
+## Adding a policy project to the repository

-Best way to add policy project to the repository is to add it as a subfolder.
-This way the policy project can separate
+The best way to add a policy project to the repository is to add it as a subfolder of repository root.
-from the APIOps data and can be easily updated and maintained.
-In the example below we added the policy project to the
+This way, the policy project can separate from the APIOps data and can be easily updated and maintained.
-`policies` folder.
-We added a dotnet tool to be available from the root of the repository
+In the example below we added the policy project to the`policies` folder.
-(`./.config/dotnet-tools.json`).
+We added a dotnet tool to be available from the root of the repository (`./.config/dotnet-tools.json`).

 ```
 .